SAFCSP-Team/dynamic-memory-project/README.md

     /*
     Add your code here
-    4. delete the pointer value using (delete) dynamic memory operator */
+    4. delete the pointer value using the (delete) dynamic memory operator */

     return 0;